-Seal Up Your Home for Energy Efficiency
+Sealing Up Your Home for Energy Efficiency

-If there are spaces for air to escape from your home, you will benefit from covering them or sealing them.
-Look for spaces by your doors, windows, attacks, or anywhere else air can be escaping from your home.
-If the warm air is leaking out of your home, then your system will work even harder to maintain your desired temperature.
+If there are spaces for air to escape from your home, you can benefit from covering them or sealing them.
+Look for spaces by your doors, windows, attics, or anywhere else air can be escaping from your home.
+If the warm air is leaking out of your home, then your system will have to work even harder to maintain your desired temperature.
 This will cause your energy bill to rise, and will cause more wear on your system.
-Do your system and your wallet a favor, and properly seal your home for the winter.
+Do your system and your wallet a favor, and take a little time to seal your home for the winter.

-Annual Heating System Maintenance
+Joining Annual Heating System Maintenance

 Having your heating system annually inspected is one of the most beneficial services that you can do for your system.
 No matter the age or make, every heating system will benefit from an annual maintenance inspection.
-This will ensure your system runs at its peak efficiency, and can help prevent costly repairs.
+This will ensure your system runs at its peak efficiency and can help prevent costly repairs.
 If you sign up for O’Brien’s Energy Savings Club, we will send you reminders for when it’s time for your system to have its annual inspection.

 If your home currently doesn’t have a programmable thermostat, it should be something to consider.
-Programmable thermostats are an easy way to save money on your energy bill, as well as, prevent your system from overworking when it doesn’t have to.
-What a programmable thermostat can do is set a schedule for heating and cooling system.
-If you know that you are not going to be home all day, why leave your heating system running as if you were.
-A programmable thermostat will let you set the temperature lower to save energy while you’re away, and by the time your home, it can be scheduled to be back to your desired temperature.
-The temperature can also be adjusted while you sleep, and can be scheduled back to the temperature of your liking for when you wake.
-By reducing the amount of work your heating system needs to do, just by simply changing the temperature while you’re not at home, you’ll save money on your energy bills and prevent unnecessary wear on your system.
-In the long run it is a great invest, call O’Brien today to get more information.
+Programmable thermostats are an easy way to save money on your energy bill; it can also prevent your system from overworking when it doesn’t have to.
+What a programmable thermostat can do is set a schedule for heating and cooling.
+If you know that you are not going to be home all day, there’s no need for your system to run as though you are.
+A programmable thermostat will let you set the temperature lower to save energy while you’re away.
+By the time you’re home, you can walk right back into a comfortable temperature.

-Here are two quick ways to help make sure your home is heating at its top efficiency.
-The first is to make sure that your filters are maintained regularly.
-Whether you change them, or have ones that you clean, make sure that they are properly taken care of.
-Different systems and homes have schedules that vary for filter changing, but you can usually see the build-up on a filter.
-By having a dirty filter, your system will have to work harder to maintain the temperature, causing higher energy bills and ware on your system.
+This is a quick way to help make sure your home is heating at its top efficiency.
+It is always good to make sure that you regularly maintain your filters.
+Whether you change them, or have ones that you clean, it’s important that they are properly taken care of.
+Different systems and homes have schedules that vary for filter changing, but what’s easy about filters is that you can usually see the build-up.
+If your system has dirty filters, it will have to work harder to maintain the temperature, causing higher energy bills and wear on your system.
 If you are unsure when or how to change your filters, give us a call and we can assist you.